jackiehjm/stx-docs/doc/source/node_management/kubernetes/hardware_acceleration_devices/enabling-mount-bryce-hw-accelerator-for-hosted-vram-containerized-workloads.rst

         ~(keystone_admin)$ system host-memory-modify controller-0 0 -1G 12

 #.
-List all devices on controller-0 and identify the name of the Mount Bryce
+List all devices on controller-0 and identify the name of the Hardware
-    Hardware Accelerator (i.e. device id = 0d5c).
+    Accelerator (i.e. ACC100 device id - 0d5c, ACC200 device id - 57c0).
+For
+    example:

     .. code-block:: none